tpo/little_shell_scripts/README.md

 	    Will jump to the end of /var/log/kern.log, page it with 'less' and update it when it changes.

+### kill_citrix

+	usage: kill_citrix
+	       kill_citrix --help

+	   For some reason citrix client infrastructure wants to run all the time and keep on wasting resources even when it's not in use.
+This script kills all those Citrix daemons.

 ### konsole_fork_ssh

 	usage: konsole_fork_ssh